There are several excellent reasons why you might want to study psychology at Fort Lewis College.

-The psychology curriculum is modern, broad, liberal arts-oriented and tailored to the needs of today’s students, the current job market and the ever changing demands of the profession.
+The psychology curriculum is modern, broad, and tailored to the needs of today’s students, the current job market, and the ever changing demands of the profession.
 The core courses provide the basic concepts and skills needed by all psychology majors, but course options allow for specialization.
 Flexibility

 The psychology majors at Fort Lewis College will find their psychology professors dedicated to teaching.
-Although most psychology professors maintain research activities in their specialty areas, they view research as complementary to teaching.
-Small classes enable them to give their students a considerable amount of individual attention and guidance.
-Several psychology faculty members have enjoyed the reputation of being among the best teachers in the institution.
-Three faculty members have been named “Featured Scholars” by Fort Lewis College, three have won teaching awards, and two others have won FLC Achievement Awards.
+Although psychology professors maintain research activities in their specialty areas, they view research as complementary to teaching.
+Small classes enable professors to give their students a considerable amount of individual attention and guidance.
+Psychology faculty members have enjoyed the reputation of being among the best teachers in the institution, with winners of major college awards including Featured Scholars, Alice Admire and New Faculty teaching awards, and FLC Achievement Awards.